The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 Even with the route being paved, visibility and riding conditions can significantly deteriorate during or after a heavy rain storm.

-If riding in the rainy season (May-Oct) expect longer days on the bike and lots of standing water on the road.
-And much of the majestic karst peaks and scenery will be shrouded in cloud cover.
+If you plan to ride in the rainy season (May-Oct), anticipate longer days on the bike and lots of standing water on the road.
+Additionally, you may find that the majestic karst peaks and scenery may be shrouded in cloud cover.

-Riding in the rainy season also makes it more challenging to visit points of interest of the main highway, as the roads to access these are often unsealed and not well maintained.
+Riding in the rainy season also makes it more challenging to visit points of interest off the main highway, as the roads to access these are mostly unsealed and not well maintained.

 You’ll also need to pack some extra gear.
-See our gear section later in this guide for more information.
+See our gear section, above, for more information.

 With all that said, there are two big advantages of riding in the rainy season.
 Expect amazing neon green rice fields at every turn, and to have lodging along the Loop essentially to yourself.

-If you’re the sort who hates to plan ahead and would rather go where and when the wind takes you, you’re much more likely to enjoy your ride in this season.
+If you’re the sort who hates to plan ahead and would rather go where and when the wind takes you, you’re much more likely to enjoy your ride in the rainy (low) season.

 The Very Best Time of Year to Ride the Loop